 Because a heart attack is life-threatening, knowing how to spot signs of an impending attack and how to deal with it when it does happen is crucial.
 Signs includes dizziness, pain in the neck, shoulder or arm, chest pain, shortness of breath, and nausea/vomiting, among others.
 When you spot someone with these telltale signs, immediately call 911 or have someone do so.
 You can offer aspirin if available because it can help reduce the damage, then perform CPR when the person loses consciousness.
-Do this until emergency service arrive and takes over.
+Do this until emergency service arrives and takes over.

 - Carrying someone bigger than you